-In order for Onsite Manager to execute the automated task on remote Windows devices, the following prerequisites must be met in the target device:
+For Onsite Manager to execute automated tasks on remote Windows devices, the following prerequisites must be met in the target device:

 - The Workstation Windows Service is running.

 - The Server service is running.

 - The Remote Admin share (ADMIN$) is available.

 - The Windows Network is running, and Printer and File Sharing are activated.

 - Ports 135 and 445 must be open.
 By default most firewalls will block any incoming traffic to these ports.

 - There is enough disk space to copy the script.

 - Some scripts require that PowerShell 2.0 or 3.0 is enabled.